 c.
 God loves you and is committed to your welfare.

 Jeremiah 29:11-14, ‘For I know the plans that I have for you,’ declares the Lord, ‘plans for welfare and not for calamity to give you a future and a hope.
 Then you will call upon Me and come and pray to Me, and I will listen to you.
 You will seek Me and find Me when you search for Me with all your heart.
 I will be found by you,’ declares the Lord…

-APPL – God is committed to finish what He started in you.
+APPL – God is committed to finish what He has begun in us.

 Philippians 1:6, For I am confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus.